 Teacher candidates in this major are required to complete a minimum of 100 hours of observation and work in public school classrooms as well as regular course work prior to student teaching.
-The practical application of the theory and principles of teaching and learning culminates in an assignment to area schools for student teaching in the senior year.
-It is necessary for students to make plans to set aside one of the semesters of the senior year to devote entirely to student teaching.
+The practical application of the theory and

 Students completing the adolescence education major with concentrations in biology, chemistry, English, geoscience, history, physics, mathematics, or Spanish must complete at least 60 credit hours in the liberal arts.
 Education courses are not liberal arts courses.
 Students should consult as early as possible with their advisor to be sure that they fulfill this requirement.